Care Home Information Packages

 These things should be in a separate written tenancy agreement.

 Ask the landlord for one.
-If you are thinking about moving into a care home or you already live in one, the landlord must give you an Information Package.
+If you are thinking about moving into a care home or you already live in one, the landlord must give you a CHIP.

 What if the landlord will not give me one?